-It was declared a National Monument only in 1996 and later scaled down in size by President Trump, but there is still a lot within the National Monument area to see and do.
+It was declared a National Monument only in 1996 and later scaled down in size by ex-President Trump, but there is still a lot within the National Monument area to see and do.

-To get there, head north via Flagstaff to the town of Page in northern Arizona.
-Here you can stop to take a look at the Grand Canyon's Horseshoe Bend which is an incredible 180 degree bend in the canyon with an overlook that has the perfect view.
+How to get there: Head north via Flagstaff to the town of Page in northern Arizona.
+Here you can stop to take a look at the Grand Canyon's Horseshoe Bend which is an incredible 180-degree bend in the canyon with an overlook that has the perfect view.

 Although Bryce Canyon sits right on the edge of the National Monument and Zion Park is just outside (see #19 below), those are best kept to a separate road trip unless you really have a lot of time o your hands to combine them all into one big wilderness adventure.

 As you drive down from Escalante, you'll come across the Zebra Slot Canyon, Devil's Garden, Peek-a-Boo Slot Canyon and the Jacob Hamblin Arch all along the same road.

 Our travel tips: Although it'll take you about four and a half hours to enter the National Monument, it'll take you the same amount of time on top to loop all the way around and drive down to the Jacob Hamblin Arch so plan your visit based on how long you've got to spend on the road.

 Long weekend trips from Phoenix (5-8 hours each way)

 If you have been wanting to explore some of the bucket list-worthy landmarks and sunny cities near Phoenix, then make sure to take a few days off for an epic long weekend trip.

 Why you should visit: Monument Valley is a spectacular desert valley with huge distinctive sandstone buttes that is about 5 hours away from Phoenix.